Sacredify/4004-SeleniumBlackjack/README.md

 # 4004-SeleniumBlackjack
 A basic blackjack web application to get experience using selenium as a testing method.

+Repository is now public because the due date has passed.

+CSS playing cards taken from http://selfthinker.github.io/CSS-Playing-Cards/

 Some code taken from the web (spring documentation), see:

 https://github.com/spring-projects/spring-boot/tree/master/spring-boot-samples/spring-boot-sample-websocket-tomcat